slint-ui/slint/docs/README.md

 # Building search database

-We use Typsesense for document search.
+We use Typesense for document search.

 ## Infrastructure